Benjamin Hughes

 High School Orchestral Institute

-As Guest Principal Cellist he has worked with many of the UK’s leading Orchestra’s including the London Philharmonic Orchestra, Philharmonia Orchestra, Scottish Chamber Orchestra, BBC Scottish Symphony Orchestra and the BBC Symphony Orchestra.
-In 2019 he performed as guest Principal with the Vancouver Symphony Orchestra.
+As a Guest Principal Cellist, he has worked with many leading Orchestras including the London Philharmonic Orchestra, Philharmonia Orchestra, Scottish Chamber Orchestra, BBC Scottish Symphony Orchestra and the BBC Symphony Orchestra, The Orchestra of the Royal Opera House, London, and with the Vancouver Symphony Orchestra.

 Benjamin is Professor of Cello and Orchestral studies at the Royal Academy of Music in London, where he has a Cello class and coaches students involved in the Academy's orchestral program.
 He was made an Associate of the Royal Academy of Music in 2015 and an Honorary Member of the Royal Birmingham Conservatoire in 2005.

-Aside from performing he has made two instruments; a natural acoustic kind of Cello with an unusual body shape, which won a national design competition.
-A semi-acoustic electric version followed which Benjamin featured on a BBC Radio 3 programme dedicated to the progress of electronic music called ‘Electronica’.
-He also performed on it as the electric cello soloist in performances of Planet Earth 2 live, at the Royal Albert Hall with Jessica Cottis and Hans Zimmer.
+Aside from performing he has made two instruments; a natural acoustic variation on a Cello with an unusual body shape with which he won a national design competition.
+A semi-acoustic electric version followed and he performed on it in a BBC Radio 3 programme dedicated to the progress of electronic music called ‘Electronica’.
+Another performance as the electric cello soloist in performances of Planet Earth 2 live, at the Royal Albert Hall with Jessica Cottis and Hans Zimmer.